 “The customer is always right”

-has got to be one of the most ridiculous pieces of career strategies I have ever heard – especially in consulting.
+has got to be the most ridiculous piece of care advice I have ever heard – especially in business consulting.

 It is career suicide.

 Your role as a consultant is to provide innovative solutions and perspective.
 That is the value that you provide.